Digital integrity: Principle

-Contained in the right to life, the right to digital integrity is proposed as a justification for all digital rights.
-The inclusion of the right to digital integrity in fundamental rights makes it possible to claim the right to informational self-determination at constitutional level.

 The right to digital integrity in different countries

-United States

-In 2025, U.S. Senator Peter Welch (D-VT.) reintroduces the Digital Integrity in Democracy Act.
-The bill will increase accountability for social media platforms that knowingly host false election administration information.

-In early 2025, The Department of Homeland Security was developing what they called “The Science and Technology Directorate".
-This was the Department's development of different identification credentials for them to be able to identify people sharing anonymous threats online.
-With this, the Department can then verify if the person is a credible threat or just posting empty threats online.

-In the United States, the problem with internet integrity has shifted from threats from abroad (such as Russia, for example) to threats from domestic entities.
-Internet and media companies care more about profits now than ever before, and one of the biggest problems has quickly become social media algorithms that only account for clicks as opposed to accuracy.
-There is starting to be a lack of trust and even accountability now, as companies do little to punish these people.

 Costa Rica

-A conference was organized in 2023 in the Costa Rican Legislative Assembly on the theme of artificial intelligence and participatory democracy, which also presented the evolution of the right to digital integrity.
+A conference was organised in 2023 in the Costa Rican Legislative Assembly on the theme of artificial intelligence and participatory democracy, which also presented the evolution of the right to digital integrity.

 France

 In a speech on 15 June 2017, the President of the French Republic, Emmanuel Macron, referred to the notion of digital integrity in the security context of the digital society: "Cybercrime, cyberattacks and cyber-criminality are the main threats to digital integrity, and France must aim for excellence in this area by protecting personal data and digital integrity".

 On 7 February 2018, a member of the French parliament proposed an amendment to give data a patrimonial and moral value, so that each person each person has authority over his or her digital integrity but which is not accepted.